 King County: Call 211 for information and referral to an appropriate legal services provider Monday through Friday from 8:00 am – 6:00 pm.
-You may also call (206) 461-3200, or the toll-free number: 1-877-211-WASH (9274).
-211 works with a language line to provide free interpreters as needed to callers.
-Deaf and hearing-impaired callers can call 1-800-833-6384 or 711 to get a free relay operator at no cost, who will then connect you with 211.
-You can also get information on legal service providers in King County through 211's website: www.resourcehouse.com/win211/.
+You may also call (206) 461-3200, or the toll-free number, 1-877-211-WASH (9274).
+You can also get information on legal service providers in King County through 211's website at www.resourcehouse.com/win211/.

 Persons 60 and Over: Persons 60 or over may call CLEAR*Sr at 1-888-387-7111, regardless of income.

 Deaf, hard of hearing or speech impaired callers can call CLEAR or 211 using the relay service of their choice.

 211 and CLEAR will conference in interpreters when needed at no cost to callers.